 How to get this episode

-Listen using the player above, download Troika #35 Happy Birthtape! as an mp3, Subscribe to Troika with an RSS reader or via iTunes.
+Listen using the player above, download Troika #35: Happy Birthtape! as an mp3, Subscribe to Troika with an RSS reader or via Apple Podcasts.

 All music featured is the copyright of the respective artists.